Cost of Owning a Tonkinese Cat

 Owning a Tonkinese is a significant financial commitment over their 12-16 yrs lifespan.
 Medium-sized breeds fall in the moderate range for ownership costs.

-With a typical weight of 6-12 lbs and lifespan of 12-16 yrs, the Tonkinese requires thoughtful care tailored to their specific breed characteristics.
-Few cat breeds combine the Tonkinese's particular blend of high activity, light shedding characteristics, and distinctive health considerations.
+Weighing around 6-12 lbs and lifespan of 12-16 yrs, the Tonkinese has specific care needs shaped by its genetics and build.
+Not many cat breeds share the Tonkinese's specific mix of high activity, light shedding characteristics, and distinctive health considerations.

 Breed-Specific Health Profile: Research identifies dental disease, FIP, inflammatory bowel disease as conditions with higher prevalence in Tonkineses.
 These are population-level trends, not individual certainties.
-Discuss with your veterinarian which screening tests are recommended for your Tonkinese's age and health history.
+Discuss with your veterinarian which screening tests are recommended for your Tonkinese Cat.

 First-Year Expenses